bitwes/Gut/documentation/docs/Global-Lifecycle-Hooks.md

 The `start_script` signal contains an object `test_script_obj` which is an instance of the [collected_script.gd](https://github.com/bitwes/Gut/blob/main/addons/gut/collected_script.gd) class, which may be found at `addons/gut/collected_script.gd`.
+This is NOT the instance of the test script that is actually being run.
 This class is not intended for public consumption, so use this value at your own risk.

 ## Improvements